Rickey Henderson: Retirement

-Coaching
+Coaching career

+New York Mets (2007)

 The New York Mets hired Henderson as a special instructor in 2006, primarily to work with hitters and to teach base stealing.
 Henderson's impact was noticeable on José Reyes, the Mets' former leadoff hitter.
 "I always want to be around the game," Henderson said in May 2007.
 "That's something that's in my blood.
 Helping them have success feels just as good."

 On July 13, 2007, the Mets promoted Henderson from special instructor to first base coach, replacing Howard Johnson, who became the hitting coach.
 Henderson was not retained as a coach for 2008.
-Henderson has periodically been a special instructor in the Athletics' spring training camps.
+Henderson had periodically been a special instructor in the Athletics' spring training camps.
 In 2010, he worked on base stealing (most notably with Rajai Davis and Coco Crisp) and outfield drills.